 2. Take a Vacation to an Eco-Travel Destination

 We start this paragraph by immediately conceding that there is an ongoing debate about whether eco-travel is really eco-friendly.
 We’ve taken the stand that the value of travelling and seeing the world and educating yourself trumps the carbon footprint, but that you should obviously make wise decisions about minimizing your travel carbon footprint when you head out for your vacation.
 All of that said, what we’re boiling it down to here is that any trip to an eco-travel destination helps the planet in two ways.
 Firstly, it gets you inspired, teaches any children that you bring with you to love the earth and gets you closer to nature if that’s not part of your day-to-day life.
 The second reason it helps the planet is equally important.
 At the end of the day, we all vote more with our dollar than we do with our ballots.
 When you spend your money specifically at a destination that makes eco-friendly choices then you pressure other destinations to do the same.
 Take a vacation!
 Enjoy it!
 Support eco-travel options.
-Want more facts and inspirations for eco-travel?
-We have a full eco-travel and tourism section to get you started.

 It’s no secret that anything that is funded by government money is increasingly on the chopping block in terms of getting resources allocated to it.
 That’s certainly true for green spaces like local public parks as well as larger national parks.
 Much like you can vote with your dollar when you choose a larger vacation destination, you can vote with your dollar – or simply your presence – by making sure that you utilize the green spaces available to you.
 What are you doing this afternoon on a lazy summer day?
 Pack a snack, grab a blanket and go lay in the sun (with sunscreen of course) in the park.
 Have weekend plans?
 Take a weekend trip to the lodge, cabins or even camping facilities at a State or National park.
 When you utilize the green spaces in your area and show that they are a priority – then you also put pressure on the powers that be to keep them funded.